matipuig/docker-nginx-certbot-template/README.md

 Each configuration has it's own readme file for usage and were prepared to use in production considering security best practices.

 **Note**: Remember you might need to change the version of the images you use.
 All of them are with the "latest" version, but that might not be the best for production.
+You can look for the recommended images in dockerhub.

+**Some security guidelines**:

+- Always change the image you use for another than "latest" (in production this can be dangerous).
+- Never run the containers as the root user.
+- Do not use a complete image if it's not necesary.
+For example, if you can use alpine, use alpine.
+- Always use oficial images in dockerhub.
+- Yse the hadolint tool online for best practices: [hadolint](https://hadolint.github.io/hadolint/).

 ### 7. Configure backup